tanshoku/script-utils/README.md

 A simple stopwatch for your terminal.

+### stresst

+Simple CPU stress tester based on running many md5sum instances in parallel.
+Uses bash so it's more portable.

+### sync-nitrogen-wmaker

+Synchronize wallpapers set with nitrogen to the Window Maker settings.

 ### tmux_start

 Connect to an existing tmux session or creates a new one if there are none, using your preffered terminal emulator.
 Intended to be called from a keyboard shortcut inside a window manager.